Metropolitan Building in Kolkata

 Like a fly in amber a distant city is preserved in memory a remembrance of times past.
 The loneliness of the long-distance Calcuttan caught between two worlds springs from a realisation of double exile.
 All emigrants experience the paradox of displacement: You don't have a home till you leave it and when you do you find you can't go home again.

+But in the case of Calcutta this feeling is compounded by a sense of dislocation in time as well as space.
+Perhaps because—as its critics claim—it is a place with a past but no future, the city is capable of inducing a virulent and chronic attack of nostalgia.
+In a sense Calcutta is everyone's childhood measles, mumps, and all.
 The emigrant experience is perfectly suited to a transplant of Calcutta.
 And since this can't be done with the real city a mythical one has been invented to fit the need an emotional precinct of love and squalor.
 Beyond the reach of urban blight and civic neglect this portable city of the mind flourishes all the more as the real one declines.

 ‘Every time we meet, we end up talking about Cal.
 It's the one thing we have in common' says a Sydney-based airline executive referring to the ‘old mob from back home'.
 And then he adds ‘But none of us has been back in years.'